osohq/oso/docs/content/any/guides/data_filtering/_index.md

 {{% /ifLang %}}

 ## Limitations
 Currently there are some limitations to what you can do while using data filtering.
-You can not call any methods on the passed in resource (or any of it's properties).
+You can not call any methods on the passed in resource (or any of its properties).
 You also can not pass the resource as an argument to a method.
 Many cases where you would want to do this are better handled by Relationship fields.

 Some Polar expressions are not supported but may be in the future. `not`, `cut` and `forall` are not allowed in policies that want to use data filtering.
 Numeric comparisons are also not yet supported. `< > <= >= !=`